 -

-You’ll be guaranteed an interview with Saint Joseph’s 24-month graduate PA program if you successfully complete the pre-physician assistant program by meeting all progression standards.
+If admitted to the undergraduate PA program, you’ll be guaranteed an interview with Saint Joseph’s 24-month graduate PA program if you successfully complete the pre-physician assistant program by meeting all progression standards.

 -